osuosl/ganeti_webmgr/docs/source/usage/configuring.rst

       You can now set **GWM_SECRET_KEY** and **GWM_API_KEY** environmental variables to set these values.
 By default, if none of these values are set, GWM will create a ``.secret/`` directory in the root of the project containing files with randomly generated values for these keys.
+If you wish to set the value in the files, simply create files with the names API_KEY.txt and SECREY_KEY.txt with the contents.

+  ..
+Note:: **SECRET_KEY** must be set to a 16, 24, or 32 bit value.

 #.
 Change the ownership of the ``whoosh_index`` directory to the user running